-This course unit aims to introduce the principles and practice of cryptography and network security.
-It covers cryptography, network-based security threats and vulnerabilities, and practical solutions to system and network security.
-It is designed for students who have some understanding of computer networks and protocols, but no background in security.
+The course is designed for students who have some understanding of computer networks and protocols, but no background in security.

 Introduction to Security

-basic notions of security (confidentiality, integrity and availability), risk assessment, security threats, models, policies, and mechanisms
+basic notions of security, security properties (confidentiality, integrity and availability), security vulnerabilities, threats and attacks, the use of attack trees in evaluating and classifying security vulnerabilities and threats, security models, policies and mechanisms

 Feedback methodsVia question/answer sessions.

 - Analytical skills

 |Programme outcome||Unit learning outcomes||Assessment|

 |A3||Analyse, identify, and use attack tree to evaluate and classify, security vulnerabilities and threats in a networked and distributed system context.|

 |A1 A3||Describe cryptographic methods taught in the course unit.|